yetanotherchris/NeuralNetwork/README.md

 Each input has a weight value.
 Like the MCP, the inputs are totalled up and should exceed a threshold, however each input value is also multiplied by its weight.

-On its own a Peceptron doesn't hold much value as Rosenblatt realised - but when part of a network it becomes more powerful.
+On its own a Peceptron doesn't hold much value as McCulloch and Pitts realised - but when part of a network it becomes more powerful.
 The networks can be:

 - Layered: a layer of neurons feeds its output values into the next layer of neurons as inputs.
 - Lattices: like floors in a building, each floor contain a set of neurons that feed into the next floor or lattice.